COLUMN: What goes boom in the night

 In addition, he also served as a war-time trainer, and one of his tasks was to teach Western Slope firefighters how to disarm Japanese incendiary bombs.

 During World War II, the Japanese flew bombs across the ocean tethered to balloons.
 Japanese scientists had discovered the jet stream at 30,000 feet, and launched what was probably the first intercontinental weapon, approximately 9,000 in all.
-The balloons were made with lightweight skins made from mulberry wood, and the flight across the jet stream took three to four days.
-The paper sheets were stitched together by schoolgirls, and the 30-pound, high-explosive bombs were suspended by 40-foot-long rope.
+The balloons were made with lightweight skins made from mulberry wood, and the flight across the jet stream took 3-4 days.
+The paper sheets were stitched together by schoolgirls, and the 30-pound high-explosive bombs were suspended by 40-foot long rope.

 The bombs were intended to fall into North American forests to spark forest fires.
 The Japanese hoped to instill panic and create diversions, crippling the U.S. war effort.
 Most fell harmlessly into the Pacific Ocean, but there were about 300 reported sightings of them over the mainland, with some seen from Alaska to Michigan to Arizona.
 An estimated 1,000 of them reached North America, and are still being found.